Wei2624/Wei2624.github.io/_posts/2018-6-25-Machine Learning Notes.md

 4 [Generative Algorithm](https://wei2624.github.io/MachineLearning/sv_generative_model/): Add more intuitions for Naive Bayes

 5 [EM Algorithm](https://wei2624.github.io/MachineLearning/usv_em/): Add more intuition on EM and math proof for EM

+6 [EM Algorithm](https://wei2624.github.io/MachineLearning/usv_em/): Add EM for GMM with complete proof.

 # What is this post?